graphsense/graphsense-tagpack-tool/README.md

 ## Calculate the quality of the tags in the TagStore <a name="quality"></a>

 To assess on the quality of address tags we define a quality measure.
-For an address, it is calculated as the weighted similarity distance between all pairs of distinct tags assigned to the same address.
-For instance, an address with a unique tag has a quality equal to 1, while an address with several similar tags has a quality close to 0.
+For an address tag, it is calculated as the **weighted similarity distance** between all pairs of distinct tags assigned to the same address.

+An address with a unique tag has a quality equal to 1, while an address with several similar tags has a quality close to 0.

 To calculate the quality measure for all the tags in the database, run: